 Student Medical Insurance »

 Students have to have medical insurance.
-Southern partners with UnitedHealthcare to provide coverage at approximately $950 for the full-year.
+Southern partners with UnitedHealthcare to provide coverage at approximately $1079 for the full-year.
 Students with insurance by another carrier may opt out.
-The application form lists all rates for students and dependents.
+You can view insurance rates here.

 Medical services provided by the University Health Center are covered at 100% for students insured through UnitedHealthcare.
 Charges are applied to the student’s Southern account at the time of service, and reimbursement is applied when received from UnitedHealthcare.